openoms/bitcoin-tutorials/electrs/README.md

 ## Linux desktop: Install, configure and run the Electrum wallet
 The instruction are in the script: [electrum_install_config_and_run.sh](electrum_install_config_and_run.sh)

-Download this script to your linux desktop, make it executable and run:
+To download and run on the Linux desktop:
-`$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrum_install_config_and_run.sh && sudo chmod +x electrum_install_config_and_run.sh && ./electrum_install_config_and_run.sh`
+`$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrum_install_config_and_run.sh && bash electrum_install_config_and_run.sh`